-The UCB-FEM model is controlled by boundary conditions as shown in Figure 5-1.
-Boundary condition values are either constant values or are variable time-dependent values.
-The major time-dependent boundary conditions are located on the southern boundary of the model in the vicinity of the Hooper Island Light, at the Conowingo Dam on the Susquehanna River and Chesapeake City on the C & D Canal on the northern boundaries.
-Additional time-dependent boundary conditions are stipulated at the Patuxent, Choptank and Chester Rivers.
-The values of the six time-dependent boundary conditions are shown in Figure 5-2.
-Constant flow values are used for boundary conditions for the Patapsco, Gunpowder, Bush and Elk Rivers.
-The values used at each of these boundaries are listed in Table 5-1.

-The type of boundary condition is based on the data available at each boundary.
-The Hooper Island Light boundary condition is comprised of tidal elevations while the C & D Canal, Patuxent River, Chester River and Choptank River boundary conditions consist of current velocities and directions and the Conowingo Dam boundary condition is described by volume flux (flow).
-Boundary conditions located at smaller tributaries are described as constant sources of flow into the bay based on historic average measured flow.
-Calibration was performed for a two-week period of predicted data from February 1-14, 2001, which is representative of an average tidal cycle and low freshwater inflow.
+The UCB-FEM model is controlled by the boundary conditions shown in Figure 5-1.
+Boundary conditions are located on the southern boundary of the model in the vicinity of the Hooper Island Light and at the Conowingo Dam on the Susquehanna River and Chesapeake City on the C & D Canal on the northern boundaries.
+Additional boundary conditions are stipulated at tributaries throughout the model domain including the variable flow rates and velocities at the Patuxent, Choptank, Chester, and Susquehanna Rivers as shown in Figure 5-2, as well as constant flow rates at smaller tributaries listed in Table 5-1.
+The type of boundary condition used is based on the hydrodynamic conditions and the data available at each boundary.
+The Hooper Island Light boundary condition is comprised of tidal elevations while the C & D Canal, Patuxent River, Chester River and Choptank River boundary conditions consist of current velocities and directions and the Conowingo Dam boundary condition is described by volume flux (i.e., flow).
+Boundary conditions located at smaller tributaries are described as constant sources of flow into the bay based on historic average measured flow (USGS, 1994).

 Table 5-1: Freshwater Inflow Boundaries

-Location Flowrate (cfs)
+Location Flowrate (ft 3 /sec)

 Patapsco River 431

-Gunpowder River 2888
+Gunpowder River 2,888

-Bush River 1149
+Bush River 1,149

-Elk River 1874
+Elk River 1,874